 Direct revenues are used to cover unit base budgets, either through a general allocation of funding or through direct receipt.
-Growth in these revenue sources is not considered as part of the net new revenue allocation mechanism described in the section above.
+Growth in these revenue sources is not considered part of the hybrid allocation mechanism.
 Examples include: GTRI Exchange of Services, USG program fees, etc.